clojure-emacs/cider-eval-sexp-fu/README.md

 If you have MELPA in your `package-archives` variable, just use

-    M-x package-install RET vi-tilde-fringe-mode RET
+    M-x package-install RET cider-eval-sexp-fu RET

-If you don't, open `vi-tilde-fringe.el` in Emacs and call `package-install-from-buffer`.
+If you don't, open `cider-eval-sexp-fu.el` in Emacs and invoke `M-x package-install-from-buffer`.

 ## Usage